-Kevin Roberts, Ph.D., is the Chief Executive Officer of the Texas Public Policy Foundation.
+Kevin Roberts, Ph.D., is the former Chief Executive Officer of the Texas Public Policy Foundation.
 A lifelong educator, Roberts earned his Ph.D. in American history from The University of Texas, thereafter serving as a history professor, and ultimately starting his own K-12 school, John Paul the Great Academy in Louisiana.

 When the carving began at Mount Rushmore in 1927, Thomas Jefferson’s visage was planned to be to George Washington’s right.
 But sculptors soon discovered a flaw—a crack in the rock—that altered their plans.
 Jefferson had to be relocated, this time to Washington’s left.